VinaFu/GettingStartedwithProgramminginJava11-1/README.md

 Plural Course
 Just some Supplements

-Difference between float and double:
+Difference between Python and Java:

+        1) Float and double:
-        Float - 32 bits; Double - 64 bits
+                Float - 32 bits; Double - 64 bits(more accurate, but can sacrifise to speed)
                 Float is generally used when speed is more important than accuracy.

+        2) Quote
+                '' - string; "" - quotes are interpolated:内插的

+        3) curly bracket:
+                close scope or not; fished with semicolomn;

 1. Create my first java app